-The Argyros School is one of only 593 elite institutions worldwide-less than 6% of all business schools-accredited by the Association to Advance Collegiate Schools of Business (AACSB International).
+The Argyros School is one of only 607 elite institutions worldwide-less than 6% of all business schools-accredited by the Association to Advance Collegiate Schools of Business (AACSB International).
+Argyros is one of 183 elite business schools holding membership in the Graduate Management Admission Council® (GMAC®).